|

 come live with us, trading His eternal frame for our mortality, His purity

 perfection, our futility for His purpose.
-God’s willingness to do this for
+God’s loving-kindness

 poor in their own minds -- This verse goes with verses 1-4